mostafa-imam/creatures/README.md

 This project incorporates images from the following sources:

-- Hero Image/ Doge Dog Pinterest
+- Hero Image/ Doge Dog by Anonyms on Pinterest
 - Saiga Antelope by Klaus Nigge/Nature Picture Library
 - Blobfish by Kerryn Parkinson
 - Red-Lipped Batfish  by the Verge